microprediction/timemachines/README.md

 - *benchmarking* is considered crucial - not to mention easy
 - because the interface is *mostly unopinionated*

-Some of these models are used as intermediate steps in the creation of distributional forecasts, at [microprediction.org](www.microprediction.org).
-And yes, this is Python so we can't *enforce* purity.
-There may be cases where a callable is the right way to do something, but bear in mind these are intended for stateless deployment using "helper" processes that catch and receive state.

 ### The "skater" interface
 A "model" is merely a function *suggesting* a state machine, whose role is sequential processing of data and emmission of "something" - usually a k-step ahead point estimate or estimate of a latent variable.